mart337i/deploy-it.dk/README.md

 ## Usage

 - All .env files will be loaded if they are loacted in the addons folder
+- All .json files will be loaded if they are loacted in the addons folder
 - All Commands will be loaded in the cli dir inside addons folder (app = typer.Typer(help="Test commands")) Use app as the varibale name, other wise it dosent work.
 - All Routes will be loaded inside the addons folder (router = APIRouter()) use router, other wise it donsent work.